Ask Hyde Marine

 At this time, the U.S. Coast Guard does not allow type approval testing that used the MPN protocol as part of their approval process.
 While this is a regrettable decision we are continuing to work to satisfy their questions about MPN.

 In the unlikely event that your vessel must discharge ballast within the territorial waters of the United States, your vessel may use your existing Hyde GUARDIAN system under the AMS approval we have already obtained.
 Nothing in the Coast Guard’s decision has changed our AMS approvals.
-As our equipment will be upgradeable from any generation of product up to the current U.S. Coast Guard type approved system once we achieve that approval, prior to the expiration of the vessel’s AMS period, Hyde Marine will provide details on the upgrade path necessary.
-If you have questions about when your AMS period ends, please contact our compliance experts at firstname.lastname@example.org and we will get you the information you need.
+Once you are ready, or as your AMS approval period ends, you can upgradeable your current generation Hyde GUARDIAN to the current, U.S. Coast Guard type-approved Hyde GUARDIAN Universal Service.
+Hyde Marine can provide details on the specific upgrade path necessary based on your current equipment.
+If you have questions about when your AMS period ends, please contact our compliance experts at email@example.com and we will get you the information you need.

 The reason we specify a System Bypass valve is to make sure that we have a single valve that bypasses our system that we monitor and alarm when there is an issue.
 We monitor all of the valves critical to the treatment process (V1, V2, V4 and V5) and log and alarm when V5 is open during ballasting or deballasting.
 This requirement is also important to consider when you also remember the requirement to automatically bypass the treatment system during an emergency so we have to make sure that we know exactly which valves to open and close to make sure that the system is bypassed and is not interfering with emergency ballasting.